-Standards for Written Work
+Standards for Written Work (MLA Format)

 The following requirements have been established to serve as the general standard by which teachers at the secondary level expect the written work of their students to meet.
 Each teacher is responsible for communicating when these requirements are to be followed and may specify additional requirements per the nature and formality of the individual assignment(s).
-Students may refer to A Manual for Writers, 6th Edition, by Kate L. Turabian for additional details and examples.